-A friend coaches roller derby, volunteering to help a coed youth team ages 6-17.
-Although my coachees tend not to throw temper tantrums, there’s a key similarity—as coaches, we’re both helping people reach their full potential.
+A friend coaches a youth roller derby team.
+Although my advisory clients tend not to throw temper tantrums, there’s a key similarity—as coaches, we’re both helping people reach their full potential.

 Are you making time to coach your employees?
-If not, you should—employee coaching can improve morale, boost employee retention, help clients, and increase agency profits.
+If not, you should—employee coaching can improve morale, boost employee (and client) retention, and increase enterprise value.

 And if you already are coaching your employees, here are 9 ways to get better results—plus 3 bonus ideas when employees are doing work you don’t entirely understand.